pgaston/eIQ-docker/README.md

 # Attempt to run eIQ on Ubuntu 22 (or 24)
 Issue is that eIQ v1.10 only runs on Ubuntu 20 (or Windows).

+See the file 'notes' on how to build/run.

 Core UI works.
 Data loads.
 (Pascal VOC train/test from manual.)

 Current issues: